 Simple English definitions for legal terms

-Read a random definition: parent filing date
+Read a random definition: rule to show cause

 A marital termination agreement is a written contract between two people who are getting divorced.
 It outlines what each person is responsible for and what their rights are after the divorce.
 The agreement can cover things like child custody, visitation, support, and how property will be divided.
 Once the agreement is signed, both people are legally bound to follow it.
 If one person doesn't follow the agreement, the other can go to court to enforce it.
 The agreement can't be changed unless both people agree to it or there are certain circumstances, like a big change in income or a change in the needs of the children.
 If the agreement is unfair or was made because of fraud or pressure, the court can throw it out.